Two Higgs doublet model with a complex singlet scalar and Multi-critical Point Principle: Tree-level MPP and EWPT

 In this section, we discuss the application of the MPP to the 2HDMS at the tree level and examine its implications for the EWPT.
 The MPP requires the coexistence of multiple vacua with identical energy densities.
 While the original idea of the MPP was formulated between the electroweak and a high-energy vacuum in the SM~\cite{Bennett:1993pj,Bennett:1996vy,Bennett:1996hx}, in the present model,f the scalar potential naturally possesses two distinct vacua at the low-energy scale: one along the electroweak direction and the other along the singlet direction.
 We therefore impose the tree-level MPP condition, which requires these two vacua to be degenerate in energy, as proposed in Ref.~\cite{Kannike:2020qtw}.
 This condition serves as a basis for examining possible implications for the degenerate scalar scenario and the EWPT.

 The classical background fields of the Higgs doublets and the singlet are parameterized as

 The tree-level potential in Eq.~\eqref{pot} can then be expressed in terms of these background fields as

 The pattern of the EWPT in the 2HDMS corresponds to the transition from the singlet vacuum $(0,0,v_S')$ to the electroweak vacuum $(v_1, v_2, v_S)$.
+This structure originates from the scalar potential, in which the stationary conditions for the singlet direction differ from those for the electroweak direction due to the absence of the $\delta_{1,2}$ terms in the singlet vacuum, together with the presence of the linear term $a_1 S$, which shifts the singlet direction away from the origin.
+As a result, the potential generically admits two distinct extrema corresponding to the electroweak and singlet vacua, without requiring special parameter choices (see also Eq.~\eqref{tadpoles}).
+These features also have important implications for the thermal history.
+In particular, due to the linear term $a_1 S$, the singlet direction is generically shifted away from the origin and is not driven to the symmetric point even at high temperatures.
+This makes it plausible that the singlet vacuum is realized prior to the electroweak vacuum.
 To discuss the EWPT, we work in the Landau gauge and assume that the charged scalar fields do not acquire VEVs at any temperature, so that the U(1)$_\mathrm{QED}$ symmetry remains conserved.

 The difference between the energy densities at the two vacua is expressed as

 where the tree-level MPP requires $\Delta V_0 = 0$.
 Electroweak symmetry breaking occurs when the quadratic coefficients $m_1^2$ and $m_2^2$ take negative values, leading to nonzero vacuum expectation values $v_{1,2}$.
 In our analysis, $m_3^2$ is treated as an input parameter and assumed to be positive.
 Under these assumptions, the first three terms in Eq.~\eqref{deltaV} are negative.
 To realize the tree-level MPP, the fourth and fifth terms in Eq.~\eqref{deltaV} must compensate for this deficit.
 Since they scale with $(v_S - v_S')$ and $(v_S^2 - v_S'^2) = (v_S - v_S')(v_S + v_S')$, a larger separation $|v_S - v_S'|$ tends to enhance their effect; the net sign, however, depends on $a_1$ and $b_1 + b_2$ (and on $v_S + v_S'$).